vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 It states that he finished the Brhatī Vimarsinī in the 90th year when 4115 years of Kali had elapsed.
 This year (1934) it is the 5035th year of the Kali and the 5010th year of the Saptarsi era, as any almanac will show.
 If we deduct 25 out of the figures, which stand for the Kali era at present, they will show the Saptarsi year.
 This shows that the word "navatitame" in the above quotation stands for 4090th of the Saptarsi era just as 34th, used to-day, would naturally mean 1934th A. D.+++(5)+++

 There are two more works of Abhinava in which the dates of composition are given.
 One is the Bhairava Stava (appendix C) which was written on the 10th day of the darker half of Pauṣa in the year 68.
-And the other is the Krama Stotra (Appendix C) which was composed in praise of Siva on the 9th day of the darker half of Mārgaśīrṣa in the year 66.
+And the other is the Krama Stotra (Appendix C) which was composed in praise of śiva on the 9th day of the darker half of Mārgaśīrṣa in the year 66.

 The years of composition of these Stotras refer to the Saptarṣi era.
 The dates, therefore, of the earliest and the latest known works of Abhinava clearly show that the period of his literary activity extended over a quarter of a century from 4066 to 4090 of the Saptarsi era i. e.
 990-1-1014 15 A. D.